 Since the primary aim of first-stage funnel content is awareness and engagement, the content you use here should be completely free of obvious sales pitches.
 You want to engage consumers and encourage them to stick around.
 To do so, you’ll have to disarm the apprehensions of would-be customers by first offering them value through offering educational material, answering their questions, or solving pain points.

-Top-of-funnel content is chiefly geared towards creating an initial impression of your business in the minds of your target audience, increasing your brand awareness and trust, and building a relationship based on meeting their needs.
+Top-of-funnel content is chiefly geared towards creating an initial impression of your business in the minds of your target audience, increasing your brand awareness and trust, expanding your media relations, and building a relationship based on meeting their needs.

 Its Key Elements

 Most importantly, top-of-the-funnel content should not be self-serving or biased.
 The information you put out at this stage should be objective and non-promotional.
 It shouldn’t focus on your brand.
 Since around 86% of search queries are non-branded, it means that your potential audience is much more likely to be looking for information than for specific products or services.

 This isn’t to say that your brand shouldn’t be involved at all in the content, only that value and relevance should be the primary objectives.
 As long as you’re genuinely offering solutions to users’ pain points, your content is already filling a demand.
 Providing value means that your audience members are less likely to turn to another brand when it comes time to finally make a purchase.

 I have found that approximately a 70/30 balance – where 70% goes to non-branded content, and 30% is allocated to branded content – is the sweet spot in terms of a top-of-the-funnel content strategy.